parexchange/tradeapi/README.md

 | orderid | Integer | Yes | orderID |
 | marketid | String | Yes | Parex Market ID |
 | marketname | String | Yes | Parex Market Name |

+- MARKET orders using the quantity field specifies the amount of the base asset the user wants to sell at the market price For example, sending a MARKET order on BTCUSDT will specify how much BTC the user is selling.
+- MARKET orders using quoteOrderQty specifies the amount the user wants to spend (when buying) the quote asset; the correct quantity will be determined based on the market liquidity
+- Using BTCUSDT as an example:
+On the BUY side, the order will buy as many BTC as quoteOrderQty USDT can.
+On the SELL side, the order will sell the quantity of BTC.